AdityaMohite47/Machine_Learning-With-ScikitLearn/README.md

-## Repository for all Machine Learning models I made while learning on Algorithms of ML
+## Repository for all Machine Learning models I made while learning on Algorithms of Machine Learning...

-# Dependencies
+# Dependencies of the Repository are the following
-    - Numpy
     - Pandas
     - Matplotlib
     - Seaborn